Join a Lab

 Docklands, Vic

-The Lab at the Docklands Library will commence sessions soon, exact date 2022 TBA.
+The Lab at Docklands will commence sessions soon, exact date TBA.
 Sessions will be held on Saturday mornings from 10am – 12pm.

 To register your interest please click on the orange REGISTER button on this page and register your details and those of your child.
 Select the Docklands Lab from the list at the top of the child registration form.